What is a Discharge Medication Review?

 What other services are available?

-If you live outside of Wales and want some advice about your medicines, then you can use our free Medicine Check-Up Service.
+If you live outside of Wales and want some advice about your medicines, then you can use our free New Medicine Service.